 - Do not let children into the workshop unsupervised, if they are watching an adult work, they should also be provided with suitable PPE.

+Telescopic tube cutting can be a dangerous process.
+However, with the proper safety precautions and the use of the right tools, it can be done safely and effectively.
 Following the above telescopic tube cutting methods and suggestions should help keep you safe while cutting the tubes in the workplace or home workshop.